k5cents/models-markets/README.md

 ideological bias of self-interested traders on a binary options exchange.

-Can prediction markets ever predict elections better than the forecasting modles?
+Can markets help us predict elections better than the models?
 If so, under what conditions?

 I propose a null hypothesis of no difference between the proportion of accurate predictions made by forecasting models and prediction markets